Eric8900/HomeAccessAPI-Python/README.md

 Initially, I tried getting this API to work with Puppeteer, Playwright, and Cheerio in NodeJS, but I couldn't get it to work on Vercel.
 Here is the repository this API is based on: https://github.com/Eric8900/HomeAccessAPI

+Also, Niteesh K's HomeAccessCenterAPI was a major inspiration for this API, and I learned a lot from his API here: https://github.com/nitheesh-cpu/HomeAccessCenterAPIv2

-I might expand this later if I need.
+I might expand this API later if I need.

 # Documentation